Elizabeth "Lizzie" (Miner) Lindley was born on Dec. 14, 1869, likely in Greene County, PA, the daughter of Catherine (Miner) Bedillion.

 By 1930, the address of the family was on 35th Street in San Diego, San Diego County, CA. The census-taker recorded Bertram's employment as "electrical contractor."

-The census of 1940 shows Isa and Bertram residing on Utah Street in San Diego, with their married daughter and son in law Helen and Charles Walker living under their roof.
+The census of 1940 shows Isa and Bertram residing at 3727 Utah Street in San Diego, with their married daughter and son in law Helen and Charles Walker living under their roof.
 Bertram maintained his work that year owning his own electrical business.
+His son Merlin worked for the family firm as an electrician.

 They spent the remaining several decades of their lives in San Diego.